snowleopardw/FastUnlockX/README.md

 ## Installation

 FastUnlockX is in pre-release beta.
 Once an update for Cydia is available, this package will be on a public repo for easy installation.
-Electra users can find the dylib and plist here FastUnlockX.
+Electra users can find the dylib and plist here: [FastUnlockX.zip](https://github.com/CPDigitalDarkroom/FastUnlockX/releases)

 ## License